peteroupc/encoding/docs/PeterO.DataIO.md

     public static PeterO.IReader ToReader(
         this byte[] bytes);

  Wraps a byte array into a byte reader.
 The reader will start at the beginning of the byte array.
-In the .NET implementation, this method is implemented as an extension method to any byte array object and can be called as follows:  `bytes.ToByteReader()`  .
+In the.NET implementation, this method is implemented as an extension method to any byte array object and can be called as follows:  `bytes.ToByteReader()` .
 If the object's class already has a ToByteReader method with the same parameters, that method takes precedence over this extension method.

      <b>Parameters:</b>

  * <i>bytes</i>: The byte array to wrap.